MIPERC Conference 2019 - Abstract Guidelines

 Abstract Preparation: Abstracts should be submitted in a Word document and should not exceed 350 words.
 Margins must be at least a 3/4 inch on left, right, top and bottom.
 The title should be centered in uppercase, and the body of the abstract should be single spaced using 11 point Times New Roman font.
 The abstract should fit on one side of one page using the margins defined.

-Date: The deadline for abstracts is June 30, 2019.
+Date: The initial deadline for abstracts was June 30, 2019.
 Authors will receive notification of decisions by July 15, 2019.
-Abstracts that do not adhere to the guidelines and/or are received after the due date/time may not be reviewed.
+The Conference has extended the deadline beyond June 30 and until we reach room capacity for poster abstracts only.
+Abstracts that do not adhere to the guidelines may not be reviewed.
 All presenters must be registrants of the conference in order to participate.
 (Students from all universities may attend at no cost.)